RobertW24/cop-3710-Amazon-Inventory/README.md

   - https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews

 Summary:
-  - First, I designed an ER diagram for my database with the following tables: product, product_info, price, supplier, review, and customer.
-  - Next, I created the sql script to generate the tables.
-  - Then, I manually created each csv file using the data from my sources.
-  - Then, I wrote the dataload python code to insert all of the data from my csv files into the tables I created previously.
-  - Finally, I wrote the application python code and implemented 5 features for my partner's database project and my partner did the same for mine.

-Summary:
   - First, based on a scenario, an ER diagram is designed for a database with the following tables: product, product_info, price, supplier, review, and customer.
   - Next, a database schema is created to generate a corresponding database.
-  - Then, each csv file is created manually using the data from any sources provided.
+  - Then, csv files are created manually using data from any sources provided.
-  - Then, the dataload python code is written to insert all of the data from the csv files into the tables created previously.
+  - Then, a dataload python code is written to insert data from corresponding csv files into the previously-created database.
-  - Finally, the application python code is written and 5 features are implemented.
+  - Finally, an application python code is written and 5 features are implemented.

-Application Features for My Database:
+Application Features:
   - 1. View all products with suppliers
   - 2. View products with pricing
   - 3. Search product by name